aisyah-t/gratitude-ly/README.md

 I wanted to create _Gratitude-ly_ as a wellbeing tool for myself.
 When it's fully functioning I would also like to make it available for others to use.

-The project is still very much a work in progress.
-I will be exploring React Hooks and Context for this project and changing some of the functional and design features.
-I also plan on incorporating unit testing for this project.
+The project is still very much a work in progress (in other words, I keep changing my  mind the more I learn at work) - I  am changing some of the functional and design features.
+I plan  to explore GraphQL, MongoDB and React Context for this project.

 ---